Biopsy for peritoneal mesothelioma

 The pathologist looks for cell changes to work out if the tumour is mesothelioma and, if so, the type of mesothelioma cells present.

 Learn more about:

-Sarcomatoid – cells have changed and look like cells from fibrous tissue.
+- Sarcomatoid (fibrous mesothelioma) – cells have changed and look like cells from fibrous tissue.
 This type makes up about 10–15% of cases.

 A biopsy can be taken in different ways.
 The choice of biopsy will depend on your general health and fitness, and how suitable the tumour is for sampling using one of the methods described below.

-Keyhole surgery (VATS or laparoscopy) is the most common biopsy technique as both tissue samples and fluid can be removed for testing.
-However, obtaining a sample can be challenging, so a respiratory physician or gastroenterologist, radiologist, surgeon and pathologist may all be involved.
+Keyhole surgery (VATS or laparoscopy) is the most common biopsy technique, as both tissue samples and fluid can be removed for testing.
+Obtaining a sample can be challenging, so a respiratory physician or gastroenterologist, radiologist, surgeon and pathologist may all be involved.

 This is used to get a tissue sample from the lining of the abdomen (peritoneum).

 How it’s done – You will be given a general anaesthetic, then a thin tube with a light and camera will be inserted through small cuts made in your abdomen.
 Tissue samples can be removed through the tube and sent to a laboratory for testing.
 If fluid has built up in the abdomen, it can be drained during the laparoscopy.
 Any infections that develop will be treated with antibiotics.

 A CT-guided core biopsy may be used instead of VATS or laparoscopy when there is a large mass but no fluid.

 How it’s done – You will be given a local anaesthetic.
 Using a CT scan for guidance, the doctor inserts a needle through the skin to remove a small piece of tumour from the lining of the lungs or abdomen.